-CAT meetings will be held each month, usually on the second Monday and will last approximately 2 ½ - 3 hours.
-In addition, each member is required to serve on a CAT Subcommittee that will meet at least once monthly.
+CAT committee meetings are held quarterly during the months of January, April, October, and in July for the ADA Anniversary Celebration.
+The meeting are approximately 2 hours.
+In addition, each member is required to serve on a CAT subcommittee that meets approximately once a month.
 Attendance and participation at monthly meetings is very important.

 If selected, membership terms start in July and end in June of the following year.
 A membership term runs for two consecutive years.
 You may re-apply for an additional two-year term.
 A voting CAT member may be elected to serve only two terms or four years maximum.

-Interested persons should complete the downloadable application (Word Application, PDF Application) for consideration to be selected for CAT membership.
+Interested persons should complete the downloadable application or fill out the form below to be considered for CAT membership.
 If you should need assistance completing this application or have questions, please contact thee ADA Compliance Officer at 801.287.3536 (voice) or dial 711 to make a relay call.
 Applications are accepted throughout the calendar year and will be reviewed when openings occur.
-New applications must be received by Friday, April 21, 2017 at 5:00 p.m.
-If received after this date, applicants are held in the “applicant pool” and reviewed to fill terms when openings occur during the membership year.
+If there are no current openings applicants are held in the "applicant pool" and reviewed to fill terms when openings occur during the membership year.

 All printed information is available in an alternate format upon request and can be found on the UTA website.

 Return your completed application to: